swiyu-admin-ch/swiyu-issuer/migration-guides/guide-2.4.x-3.0.0.md

 - Add the `credential_metadata.claims` to your issuer metadata.
 Be aware that if you set the claims the validation will use these values instead of the legacy `claims` path.

-Old way -> Still used for `claims` as fallback in issuer metadata, but the new way is recommended for `credential_metadata.claims`:
+Old way -> Still used for `claims` as fallback in issuer metadata, but the new way MUST be used, as the wallet will soon stop support for the old style of claims. for `credential_metadata.claims`:

 ```json